ILXNAH/ILXNAH.github.io/content/posts/Creating Obsidian blog with Hugo.md

 - `git push -u origin main` to push from local to remote repo (specified is: first, name of your remote repo `origin`, then branch name `main`)
 ###### Deploy on GitHub profile Pages
-1. in repo website, go to Settings > Pages > Source: GitHub Actions
+1. on repo website, go to Settings > Pages > Source: GitHub Actions
 2. in your local repo, add folder "`.github`"
 3. within there, create a folder called "`workflows`"
 4. within there, create a "`hugo.yaml`" file
-5. copy workflow code into `hugo.yaml` from [hugo official documentation](https://gohugo.io/hosting-and-deployment/hosting-on-github/)
+5. copy workflow code into `hugo.yaml` from [Hugo's official documentation](https://gohugo.io/hosting-and-deployment/hosting-on-github/)
 6. `git add .` > `git commit -m "github actions"` > `git push`